Outreach Monks

 Dental practices often get mentioned in local publications, community websites, and health resource pages without receiving a link.
 These are the easiest authority opportunities available.

 A simple search for the practice name plus city in Google and Ahrefs Alerts will surface these mentions.
 A polite outreach request to add a link converts at a higher rate than cold outreach because the relationship and the mention already exist.
+Our brand mentions service tracks and converts these Unlinked Brand Mentions into counted referring domains.

 What Underperforms for Dental Link Building